Franz-Josef-Danner/tracking/README.md

 2. Press **N** to reveal the sidebar and choose the **Kaiserlich** tab.
 3. Adjust the properties and click **Start** to run the operator.
 4. Existing proxies are removed, then a 50% proxy and a timecode index are built.
-The addon waits up to 300&nbsp;s for a proxy file to appear, printing a countdown in the console.
+The addon waits up to 300&nbsp;s for the proxy render to finish, printing a countdown in the console.
 After that it disables the proxy timeline, detects features and filters them automatically.
 When a callback is registered, additional actions such as bidirectional tracking can run afterward without a separate